Kaltsoon/react-native-material/material/3-communicating-with-server.md

 });
 ```

-This change in the _useRepositories_ hook should not affect the _RepositoryList_ component in any way.
+The changes in the _useRepositories_ hook should not affect the _RepositoryList_ component in any way.

 ## Environment variables